Struct both has and does not have an allocator

 if object = try_allocate ... else ... end

-#5 Updated by Eric Hodel about 2 years ago
+#5 Updated by Eric Hodel over 2 years ago

 Sounds like you are reinventing begin; rescue; else; end: https://github.com/ruby/ruby/blob/trunk/doc/syntax/exceptions.rdoc

-#7 Updated by Thomas Sawyer about 2 years ago
+#7 Updated by Thomas Sawyer over 2 years ago

 Ok.
 One last comment on this: